gchq/sleeper/docs/development/upgrade-support.md

 #### Format changes

-For every JSON format, every properties file, and for binary formats e.g. Arrow files, ensure that any change does not:
+For every JSON format, every properties file, every DynamoDB table, and for binary formats e.g. Arrow files, ensure that any change does not:

 - Remove any pre-existing fields
 - Stop populating any pre-existing fields